-James Gleick’s previous book was The Information: A History, a Theory, a Flood, an international bestseller exploring the genesis and consequences of the information age.
+James Gleick’s is the author, most recently, of the Time Travel: A History.
+His previous book was The Information: A History, a Theory, a Flood, an international bestseller exploring the genesis and consequences of the information age.
 It won the Royal Society’s Winton award for science and the PEN Hessell-Tiltman award for history.

 Gleick was born in New York City in 1954.
 He graduated from Harvard College in 1976 and helped found Metropolis, an alternative weekly newspaper in Minneapolis.
 Then he worked for ten years as an editor and reporter for The New York Times.